Mexican fuel cargo for Cuba is sovereign decision, president says | Headlines

 The U.S. Treasury Department declined to comment and the State Department did not immediately reply to a request for comment.
 John S. Kavulich, president of New-York based U.S.-Cuba Trade and Economic Council, said there were no specific U.S. sanctions preventing the sale - or donation - of Mexican fuel to Cuba.

 "The U.S. embargo on Cuba is not focused on Cuba's imports but on U.S exports to Cuba," Kavulich said, adding that the Caribbean island did not appear to be a foreign policy priority for U.S. President Joe Biden.
-Lopez Obrador, who on Monday called on Biden to "make a decision" about the "inhumane" embargo on Cuba, said Mexico would send fuel to generate electricity for the island's hospitals.
+Lopez Obrador, who on Monday called on Biden to "make a decision" about the "inhumane" embargo on Cuba, last week had anticipated that Mexico would send fuel to generate electricity for the island's hospitals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)